xwchow/sicp/README.md

 # sicp
-Structure and Interpretation of Computer Programs
+Structure and Interpretation of Computer Programs using Guile.